-- Cocaine Hydrochloride (“coke,” “blow”) is a bitter, numbing, white powder derived from the leaves of the coca plant, which grows mainly in South America.
+- Cocaine Hydrochloride is a bitter, numbing, white powder derived from the leaves of the coca plant, which grows mainly in South America.

-- Coca Cola used to contain cocaine (hence the name), and so did many other over-the-counter food and medicine products.
+- Until 1929, Coca-Cola contain cocaine (hence the name) and so did many other

-- The leaves of the coca plant can be chewed or made into a tea and drunk.
+- The leaves of the coca plant can be chewed or made into a tea.
 Coca leaves are used this way legally in many countries as a mild stimulant similar to caffeine.

 - Most often powder cocaine is snorted in small lines.
-The effects come on gradually and peak after about 15-30 minutes, with a total duration of about an hour.
+The effects come on within minutes and peak after about 15-30 minutes, with a total duration of about an hour.

-- When smoked in the form of “crack” the effects come on immediately but wear off much more quickly.
+- When smoked in the form of “crack,” the effects come on immediately but wear off much sooner.

 - When injected, the effects are felt immediately and much more intensely.